-Continuing my review of the Grand Hyatt Erawan… (part one is here)
+Continuing my review of the Grand Hyatt Erawan… (part one is here) I discuss the amenities of the property located in the heart of Bangkok, Thailand.

 Located several floors above the lobby, the pool does not have exclusivity to the floor.
-First you walk through the spa and the gym area.
-The gym is available to members (well heeled residents of Bangkok) and hotel guests and is very, very exclusive.
+First, you walk through the spa and the gym area.
+The gym is available to members (well-heeled residents of Bangkok) and hotel guests and is very, very exclusive.
 There was an entire area in the men’s locker room of simply luxury recliners in a dimly lit room.

 It is inappropriate to head down to the pool from your room in your swimsuit alone, so do use the locker rooms to change before heading out to the pool.

 Outside, the pool is relaxing, spacious but has some limitations.
 The water is very cold, something that is certainly welcome in the hot Bangkok heat, but I don’t think there are any heaters at all in the pool and that can be shocking when you first hop in and can’t feel your legs.
-There were some parka clad fishermen that had drilled a hole in the top of the ice and were fishing above my head, but other than that, you kind of get used to the temperatures after awhile.
+There were some parka-clad fishermen that had drilled a hole in the top of the ice and were fishing above my head, but other than that, you kind of get used to the temperatures after a while.

 The BTS, attractive from our room, is less fun when nodding off in the hot Thai sun.
 Every two to three minutes the BTS (Bangkok Metro Skytrain) rattles by seemingly just on the other side of a partition fence on one end of the pool.
-It’s a little annoying but on the other side of the pool it’s almost unnoticeable.
+It’s a little annoying but on the other side of the pool, it’s almost unnoticeable.
 While I bemoan the proximity to the pool, I certainly appreciate its proximity to the hotel when heading in or out, so I should probably just quit my whining and move to the other side of the pool.

 Walking around with good regularity are waiters ready and willing to bring you just about anything to eat or drink you could possibly want.
-Billable to the room, rates are comparable to what you would find in a bar or restaurant at home in the States, which is expensive when compared to Bangkok, but reasonable for the level of service provided at this five star hotel.
+Billable to the room, rates are comparable to what you would find in a bar or restaurant at home in the States, which is expensive when compared to Bangkok, but reasonable for the level of service provided at this four-star hotel.

 With the Sherpstress there, as well as my mother, our daughter, myself and my brother we had a variety of goals and preferences around the pool.
 For all of us to be able to get something to eat that hit the spot (without going to five different restaurants) was fantastic with simple billing, and an easy process was maybe the only time on the whole trip we were all able to get exactly what we wanted.